 Churches and settlements on the island have been known from at least 15th century.
 Kizhi's population was rural, but forced by the government to assist in the development of area's iron plants and ore mining that resulted in Kizhi Uprising (1769–1771).

 By the 1950s most villages had disappeared from Kizhi Island and only a tiny rural settlement still remains.
 During the 18th century, a pair of major churches and bell tower were constructed on the island, now known as "Kizhi Pogost".
 Dozens of historical buildings were moved to the isle from different Karelia's parts for preservation purposes in the 1950s.
 Currently, the entire island and nearby area form an open-air museum with over 80 wooden structures.
 Kizhi Pogost, a UNESCO World Heritage site, is the most famous.

-Although the island of Kizhi is within a kilometer distance from primary peninsulas and islands of Onega lake, there are no major transport routes and cities nearby.
-Access to Kizhi Island is provided by hydrofoil (a few trips per day from Petrozavodsk during summer), snowcat (during winter), helicopter and cruise ship.
-Transportation over the isle is mostly on foot.
-Snowmobiles are also used during winter.
-Several guesthouses are found on nearby islands.
-There is a 20-bed wooden guest house and a restaurant.
+Although the island is within a kilometer distance from other islands of Lake Onega, there are no major transport routes and cities nearby.
+Access to Kizhi is provided by hydrofoil (daily crossings from Petrozavodsk during summer), snowcat (during winter), helicopter and cruise ships.
+Transportation on the island is mostly on foot, with snowmobiles used during winter.
+Several guesthouses are available on nearby isles.
+Kizhi offers a 20-bed wooden guesthouse and a restaurant.

 Kizhi Island cruise terminal

 Cruise ships to Kizhi Island dock (anchor) at Petrozavodsk - port city on the wesrern part of Lake Onega.